Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 Some of the stuff I've heard about what's going on down here in South Florida, you would not believe.

-Well, Rush, for 35 years, I've sat across the table from my wife, and we've talked about certain things that happen, and it is I am absolutely convinced that you have a student body today and a parental or guardian group that simply didn't exist 20 or 30 years ago.
+And I am absolutely convinced that you have a student body today in a parental or guardian group that simply didn't exist 20 or 30 years ago.

-Wow, what are we going to let the inmates run the asylum?
+What, are we going to let the inmates run the asylum?

-I don't want to lose focus here.
+What is your, I don't want to lose focus here.

-What is your uh no B for complaint?
+What is your B for complaint?

-Well, I think you sort of referred to teachers as being all liberals and democrats.
+Well, I think you sort of referred to teachers as being all liberals and Democrats.

-And again, my wife is she loves you.
+And again, my wife is, she loves you.

 So the profession as a group doesn't necessarily fall in that category.